gregpalmr/alluxio-aws-cloudformation/README.md

 - Security Group rules for external access (can be restricted to your IP address)
 - Integration with your existing VPC and subnets

-This template launches 1 Alluxio master node, and a number of Alluxio worker nodes as specified.
+This template launches one Alluxio master node, and a number of Alluxio worker nodes as specified.
 It configures and launches the Alluxio master and worker daemons and optionally sets up passwordless SSH between the master node and the workers.

 ## Prerequisites